1nc0gn170/CTF_Writeups/InvaderCTF-2.0/MISC/Knapsack/README.md

 <b>Description : Walk Through the tunnel of Knapsack<br/>Connection : nc 10.11.4.98 13377</b>

-Given a netcat connection and that basically runs on super increasing knapsack.
+Given a netcat connection and that basically runs a super increasing knapsack script.

 For More Information about Super increasing Knapsack refer this link<br>
 <a href="https://en.wikipedia.org/wiki/Merkle%E2%80%93Hellman_knapsack_cryptosystem">SuperIncreasing Knapsack</a>